ISLEcode/.github/SECURITY.md

   [open source]:    https://en.wikipedia.org/wiki/Open_source
   [islecode]:       https://github.com/ISLEcode

+This document provides a set of recommendations and best practices for GitHub-based software development workflows, to ensure that information isn't inappropriately altered or destroyed, and to protect confidential information from being disclosed to people that should not have access to it.

 Building and deploying secure software components and applications involves many aspects; in all cases the following three considerations should always be weighed: